MicrosoftEdge/WebView2Feedback/specs/IFramePermissionRequested.md

     // and invoke it's handlers.
 However, If we set Handled to true on the
     // CoreWebView2Frame event handler, then we will not raise the
     // PermissionRequested event off the CoreWebView2.
-    try
-    {
+    //
     // NotImplementedException could be thrown if underlying runtime did not
     // implement Handled.
 However, we only run this code after checking if
     // CoreWebView2Frame.PermissionRequested exists, and both exist together,
-        // so it would not be a problem. permissionArgs.Handled = true;
+    // so it would not be a problem. args.Handled = true;
-    }
-    catch(NotImplementedException exception)
-    {
-        MessageBox.Show(this, "Put Handled Failed: " + exception.Message,
-                        "Frame Permission Requested Handled");
-    }
 }
 ```